USGCRP/gcis-scripts/datagov/README.md

   ./get-tags.pl

   Notes
-  a.
-No current script to add tags to gcis.
+  - No current script to add tags to gcis.

 Other scripts